uccser/cs-field-guide/text/network_communication_protocols/network_communication_protocols_en.md

 >   You: “Can I have a can of soda please?” \*You hand the shop keeper $2\*
 >   Shop Keeper: “Sure, here’s a can of soda” \*Also hands you a receipt and your change\*

-{image _/static/images/net-soda-with-cash.png alt="Paying for a soda with cash" align="center"}
+{image net-soda-with-cash.png alt="Paying for a soda with cash"}

 There are nine *types* of requests that HTTP supports, and these are outlined below.